 From customer sentiment analysis and support ticket classification to appointment no-show prediction, you can build and integrate predictive models into your website with Akkio's no-code AI platform.

 Simply connect your conversational data, select the KPI you want to predict, and Akkio will automatically optimize for accuracy metrics to generate actionable insights.
-From better understanding customer behavior to churn prediction and optimizing conversion rates, the value of conversational intelligence is immense.
+From better understanding and predict customer behavior to churn prediction and optimizing conversion rates, the value of conversational intelligence is immense.

 These models can be deployed anywhere with Akkio's API or no-code integrations, from your call center to augmenting decision making in third party conversational analytics tools.